 So, you have two more options besides Maths.
 No Doubt, Logical Reasoning is always scoring.
 Are you worried that you commit a lot of calculation mistake in Stats?
 Don’t worry, 12 digit calculator is allowed in CA Foundation Exams.
 But you have to practice on the calculator and also learn short tricks which saves your time in Examination hall.

-CA Foundation Registrations can be done from the given link, enroll yourself now!
+CA Foundation Registrations can be done from the given link, enroll yourself!

 CA Intermediate will be your next level in the Chartered Accountancy journey after clearing CA Foundation.
+Some students who are graduates or postgraduates can also apply for the CA course through the Direct Entry Scheme at the Intermediate level.
 The syllabus in CA Intermediate is very vast and this thing makes this level the challenging one.
-Generally, students get the attempt at this level but if you plan your studies and revision in the right manner, you will not only clear this level in your first attempt but also able to achieve a rank, if you dream so.
+Generally, students are not able to clear the exam in the first attempt at this level but if you plan your studies and revision in the right manner, you will not only clear this level in your first attempt but also able to achieve a rank, if you dream so.

 After the declaration of CA Foundation result, 9 months will be left in your CA Intermediate Exams.
 Clearing this level with coaching is really tough, but coachings are necessary too.
 Hence, you should join a CA Intermediate coaching somewhere which guarantees you to complete the classes within 5-6 months so that you will get enough time for self-study and revision.
 And don’t neglect the modules given by ICAI.
 It gives you an idea of questions asked, presentation demanded, and how to answer in the exam.